RansadiDeAlwis/RansadiDeAlwis/README.md

 </p>

 ## 🎓 About Me
-I'm an **Electronic & Telecommunication Engineering Undergraduate** at **University of Moratuwa, Sri Lanka**, passionate about learning and leveraging AI/ML, computer vision, and IoT skills to build innovative solutions for real-world problems.
+I'm an **Electronic & Telecommunication Engineering Undergraduate** at **University of Moratuwa, Sri Lanka**, passionate about learning and leveraging Machine Learning, Deep Learning and Computer Vision skills to build innovative solutions for real-world problems.

 ## Currently sharpneing my skills in:
 -  Deep Learning